What Is IRS Form 2553?

 When you form a new business entity, the IRS will tax you based on the default tax classification for that type of business.

 By default, sole proprietorships and general partnerships are regarded as pass-through entities for tax purposes.
 This means business owners report their share of business income and losses on their personal tax returns.

 By default, corporations are regarded as C-corporations for tax purposes.
 A C-corp pays a 21% corporate income tax on the business’s net taxable income for the year.
 Shareholders also pay a dividend tax on any distributions from the corporation.

 LLCs can choose whether to be taxed as a pass-through entity or as a corporation.

 By filing IRS Form 2553, you elect to have your C-corporation or LLC treated as an S-corporation for federal tax purposes.
-S-corps are corporate entities like C-corps, with tax treatment being the biggest difference.
+S-corps are corporate entities like C-corps but they’re taxed significantly differently.

 S-corporations are pass-through entities.
 This means that S-corps don’t pay a corporate tax.
 Instead, shareholders report their share of the business’s income, losses, credits, and deductions on their personal income tax returns.
 The income gets taxed at the shareholders’ personal income tax rates.

-Starting in 2019, when a series of business tax cuts took effect, owners of S-corps and other pass-through entities can now deduct 20% of their net business income before taxes are calculated.
+In 2019 when a series of business tax cuts took effect, owners of S-corps and other pass-through entities were given the option to deduct 20% of their net business income before taxes are calculated.

 Many business owners choose to file IRS Form 2553 and have their company taxed as an S-corporation in order to lower their taxes.
 Although tax obligations vary by business, C-corporations tend to pay the highest taxes because they get hit with taxation twice—once at the corporate level, and again at the shareholder level for dividends.

 C-corps and LLCs can follow our IRS Form 2553 instructions to elect S-corp tax status.
-If you have an LLC, filing this form won’t completely change that.
-From a legal standpoint, your company will still be an LLC.
+If you have an LLC, filing this form won’t completely change anything from a legal standpoint, your company will still be an LLC.
 However, for federal tax purposes, you’ll be taxed as an S-corp.